What is a commercial invoice (and how to raise one)

 - Packed with sufficient padding such as bubble wrap

-Securing your package and its contents as well as correctly labeling your shipment will protect the integrity of the goods and ensure your package passes through customs.
+Securing your package and its contents, as well as correctly labelling your shipment, will protect the integrity of the goods and ensure your package passes through customs.

 How to avoid common mistakes when filling out your commercial invoice

 - Wrong contact information.
-Having the wrong contact information on your invoice can lead to communication difficulties.
+Having incorrect contact information on your invoice can lead to communication difficulties.
 Verify contact information with your buyer before proceeding with orders.

 - Wrong address.
-If you include the wrong address on your invoice, your shipment might end up stuck in a warehouse or delivered to an incorrect location.
-Double check delivery addresses with your buyer before proceeding with the shipment.
+If you include the wrong address on your invoice, your shipment may end up stuck in a warehouse or delivered to an incorrect location.
+Double-check delivery addresses with your buyer before proceeding with the shipment.

 - Inaccurate packing lists.
-If a customer wishes to examine a particular item, and you have incorrectly labeled your packages, they will potentially have to ruffle through the entire shipment.
-Make sure each package is labeled correctly to save time and grievances.
+If a customer wishes to examine a particular item, but you have incorrectly labelled your packages, they may need to search the entire shipment.
+Make sure each package is labelled correctly to save time and grievances.